-This curriculum is designed to train associate level technicians to meet changing needs and trends in constructive leisure activities.
+This program is designed to train associate level technicians to meet changing needs and trends in constructive leisure activities.
 The technician, in most situations, will work under the supervision of a professional recreator and will be responsible for planning and directing programs and supervising activities in public, private, commercial, industrial and institutional settings.

-After completion of the core courses, students have the opportunity to specialize in a particular aspect of recreation.
-The program options available to students are in therapeutic and municipal recreation.
-Field experiences are required for both options and give the student a comprehensive understanding of specialty functions.
+Students have the opportunity to specialize in a particular aspect of recreation.
+The programs available to students are in Recreation Associate Technology and Recreation Therapy Technology.
+The courses in the two programs are identical for the first year.
+The student, after the first year, selects the program of interest for the last year.
+Field experiences are required for both programs and give the student a comprehensive understanding of specialty functions.